 Dan turned one the small green pills over in his fingers before dropping it on the stack.

-“Oh, yeah,” Said Jack dismissively, “that’s because the dude who invented this stuff realised that he could get an export licence for insects way easier than unregistered drug compounds.
-So he injected it into crickets and shipping it all over the place no problem.”
+“Oh, yeah,” Said Jack dismissively, “that’s because the dude who invented this stuff realised that he could get an export license for insects way easier than unregistered drugs.
+So he injected it into crickets and shipped it all over the place, no problem.”

 Dan’s face scrunched up trying not to picture it but said,

 “And then hot girls in fuck all clothes had to munch on bugs to get high in night clubs.”